yoh786/sYmon/README.md

 **2. This is really nice and all but... can we have a Help-Desk Puppy?**

 Please direct all requests for mascot puppies to Melanie.

+**3. Why doesn't it work with toolbars?**

+Not sure, curious thing is if you run the code from developer console it does work perfect.
+My guess is something to do with the DOM / Shadow DOM when the pages run in the frame of Service Now.
+There's a bug bounty for it if you figure it out.
+I'll buy you some lunch.